 A passbook offers several advantages, especially for those who prefer tangible records and simple information.
 Its physical nature means you can open it to see your balance and recent transactions without needing electricity or an internet connection.
 This makes it highly accessible in areas with limited digital connectivity.

-Which bank supports BHIM?- Easy Physical open: You can check your balance and transactions by opening the booklet.
+- Easy Physical Access: You can check your balance and transactions by opening the booklet anytime.

 - Simple to Understand: Transaction details are usually brief and clear, avoiding complex banking jargon.

-- No Internet Connection Needed: You don’t need a smartphone, computer, or internet to view your records once updated.
+- No Internet Connection Needed: You do not need a smartphone, computer, or internet to view your records once updated.

 - Promotes Financial Literacy: For new account holders, especially through schemes like PM Jan Dhan Yojana, it offers a tangible way to learn about banking.